Treaty of Balta Liman: Rise of Muhammad Ali Pasha

-Mehmet Ali was well aware of Mahmud's efforts to cut back regional power and had always been suspicious of the rule of the Sultan.
+Mehmed Ali was well aware of Mahmud's efforts to cut back regional power and had always been suspicious of the rule of the Sultan.
 In precautionary steps, the Egyptian Governor had been building up his army and naval fleets with the help of French instructors.
-With his well-trained army, Mehmet Ali was able to suppress a revolt of Albanian troops in Cairo.
-Mahmud II acknowledged the skills of Mehmet Ali's army and offered him the pashaliks of Syria and Morea (which was the name for the Peloponnese peninsula of Greece), in return for aid in suppressing Greek revolts.
-Mehmet Ali and his son Ibrahim agreed and led a fierce campaign in the Mediterranean Sea, which began in 1824.
+With his well-trained army, Mehmed Ali was able to suppress a revolt of Albanian troops in Cairo.
+Mahmud II acknowledged the skills of Mehmed Ali's army and offered him the pashaliks of Syria and Morea (which was the name for the Peloponnese peninsula of Greece), in return for aid in suppressing Greek revolts.
+Mehmed Ali and his son Ibrahim agreed and led a fierce campaign in the Mediterranean Sea, which began in 1824.

-After a few years of fighting, Mehmet Ali was never granted the land promised to Egypt after helping aid Ottoman efforts to end the Greek rebellion.
+After a few years of fighting, Mehmed Ali was never granted the land promised to Egypt after helping aid Ottoman efforts to end the Greek rebellion.
 At this point, Ali Pasha knew his army was superior to the Ottoman's army and he was angry with Mahmud for denying him the promised territory.
 He had a growing ship industry and needed more natural resources in order to meet demand, and he felt the Ottomans would soon attempt to exert their power over him.
 These factors led Mehemet Ali to storm the Ottoman territories.
 In 1831 he sent troops through Lebanon and up to Syria along the shores of the Mediterranean; and conquered Ottoman lands all the way to Konia, which is in the heart of Anatolia.

 Sultan Mahmud II quickly realized that he would need an ally in order to defend himself against the forces of Mehemet Ali.
 First, he turned to Britain and France for support, though he was promptly turned down.
 The Ottoman Empire had no other choice than to seek the help of a known enemy, Russia.